 Do you see a common theme here?

 People want to have control.

-Even as the first comment I highlighted mentioned that most investors can’t beat the S&P500, they proceed to recommend them.
+Even as the first comment I highlighted mentioned that most investors can’t beat the S&P500 by picking individual stocks, they proceed to recommend them.

 The common wisdom is that most people can’t beat the S&P500.
 I wanted to understand just how uncommon it was.